logAMS/logAMS.github.io/index.md

 ## Dates

 * October 10, 2023.
 Registration opens.
 * November 13, 2023.
 Registration closes.
+After this date we maintain a wait list and registrations are considered up to capacity.
 * November 29 + 30, 2023.
 Conference.

 ## Registration